Hexavalent Chromium Remediation Using Nature’s Own

-Science is always in search of techniques that help us reduce energy consumption while enabling multi-purpose use and economical methods to treat the toxicity.
+Science is always in search of techniques that help reduce energy consumption while enabling multi-purpose use and economical methods to treat toxicity.
 One such toxic element that is widely used is Chromium.
-Hexavalent chromium [Cr (VI)] is a metal which is widely used in the textile and tanning industry.
-It is classified as a human carcinogen and can cause respiratory, skin, kidney, liver and gastric illnesses.
-A team of scientists from IIT Madras has come up with an electrolytic cell that can treat Cr(VI) using natural cow urine, with no other input of external energy.
-Limitless Casino emerges as a thrilling online gambling destination that promises an unforgettable experience for players.
-With a wide range of games including slots, table games, and live dealer options, it caters to all types of gamblers.
-One of the standout features of Limitless Casino is its user-friendly interface, which ensures seamless navigation whether you’re a seasoned player or a newcomer.
+Hexavalent chromium [Cr (VI)] is a metal that is widely used in the textile and tanning industries.
+It is classified as a human carcinogen and can cause respiratory, skin, kidney, liver, and gastric illnesses.

 The electrolytic cell utilizes the inherent chemical energy present in the dual-waste streams-Cr(VI) and urea, to sustain a self-oxidation-reduction reaction.
 Thus, it is capable of reducing Cr(VI) to a less toxic Cr(III), while oxidising urea without consuming any external energy.
 By using cow’s urine which is a natural and abundant source of urea, the scientists were able to achieve 98% detoxification in just 45 minutes!
 Alternatively, human urine which is a major waste discharge from dialysis and sewage, if utilized, could help us to sustainably manage two major waste streams in one process.